ODataOrg/tutorials/filter-on-enum-properties.md

-Categories: Filtering collections
+**Categories**: Filtering collections

-You can filter any type of collection in OData services.
+**Description**: You can filter any type of collection in OData services.
 When referring to a member of enum properties, please don't ignore the namespace for the enum property.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People?$filter=Gender eq Microsoft.OData.SampleService.Models.TripPin.PersonGender'Female'